Banff to Lake Louise (Bow Valley Parkway Hwy 1A)

 Park at the first available parking area on Vermilion Lakes road.
 To get to Vermilion Lakes Road, take the Norquay access into Banff off of Hwy 1, then make the first right turn.
 A valid Parks Canada pass is required to park.

-Food for Thought: Due to the increased popularity of this route due to the Covid road closure, consider parking in Lake Louise and cycling the route in reverse.
-Or what we did recently was park at Castle Junction and cycled the opened portion of the road heading towards Lake Louise…much fewer cyclist, lots of parking at Castle Junction as long as you get there early and super smooth pavement with a 3 foot shoulder all the way.
+Food for Thought: Due to the increased popularity of this route due to the road closure, consider parking in Lake Louise and cycling the route in reverse.
+Or what we did recently was park at Castle Junction and cycled the opened portion of the road heading towards Lake Louise…much fewer cyclist, lots of parking at Castle Junction as long as you get there early with super smooth pavement with a 3 foot shoulder all the way.
 Then when you get back to Castle Junction you can decide whether to keep cycling the closed portion, but you will be offset with the mass of cyclists that started at Vermillion Lakes.

 Amenities